 Always buy a one-way ticket!
 This is important because a roundtrip is only valid for same-day travel.
 There is no difference in fare between two one-way tickets and a roundtrip.
 Unless you’re in Amsterdam for just the day, never buy a roundtrip ticket.

 You can plan your journey easily online with the NS travel planner or in the NS Xtra App.
-Both will also show you ticket prices.
+Both will show you ticket prices.
 Look for the full fare price.
 Discounts are only available locally with a paid subscription.

 Traveling from Amsterdam Airport Schiphol to any station in Amsterdam costs just a few Euro.